SWPBS at Laburnum Primary School

 Ready to Learn

-At the beginning of every school year, all classes spend the first two weeks of term working on the Ready to Learn program.
-The focus of this program is to help all students to settle into their new classes.
-Students and teachers spend time building new relationships, learning class routines and developing an understanding of the expected behaviours.
+At the beginning of every school year, all classes spend the first few weeks of term working on the Ready to Learn program.
+The focus of this program is to help all students settle into their new classes.
+Students and teachers spend time building new relationships and learning class and year level routines, further developing their understanding of the LPS expected behaviours.

-Ready to Learn is a designated ‘technology free zone’ in classes – instead students and teachers engage in a range of games, collaborative class activities and individual student/teacher conferences.
+Ready to Learn is a designated ‘technology free zone’ in classes – instead students and teachers engage in a range of team building games, collaborative class activities and individual student/teacher conferences.

-The Resilience, Rights and Respectful Relationships (RRRR) learning materials cover eight topics of Social and Emotional Learning across all levels of primary and secondary education.
+The Resilience, Rights and Respectful Relationships (RRRR) teaching and learning materials are a core component of Respectful Relationships education.
+These materials cover eight topics of Social and Emotional Learning across all levels of primary and secondary education.
 This is a Victorian Education Department resource, based on research and developed by a team from the Youth Research Centre, Melbourne Graduate School of Education, University of Melbourne.

 Topics covered include: